 2. Ham Ninh Crab

 The crab here is not big, but it is always rated as delicious, sweet, and fresh.
-Depending on seasons, crab prices will range from 200,000 VND to 500,000 VND per kilogram.
-You should choose type 6 to 7 crabs a kilo, if you want to eat crab eggs, you can choose females or choose male crabs for meat.
+Depending on the season, its price ranges from 200.000 VND to 500.000 VND per kilogram.
+You should choose type 6 to 7 crabs a kilo; if you want to eat crab eggs, you can choose females or choose male crabs for meat.
 The best way to cook it is to boil and eat with lemon pepper salt.

 Where to eat:

-- Ghe Ham Ninh shop: 112 Bach Dang, Phu Quoc
+- Ghe Ham Ninh shop: 112 Bach Dang, Duong Dong Town

 3. Coi Bien Mai Nuong